rangle/redux-beacon/docs/api/event-definition.md

 ```

 #### Generate Multiple Events Per Action
-You can return an array of event objects in an event definition.
+You can return an array of event objects.
 ```js
 function (action, prevState) {
   return [